iter8-tools/docs/docs/getting-started/first-release.md

     Since the configmaps used to manage traffic distribution are modified, the Iter8 controller will trigger the routing template defined in the routemap.
 As a consequence, the `VirtualService` `httpbin` will be updated to distribute traffic between versions based on the new weights.

+### Verify Routing

+You can verify the routing configuration by inspecting the `VirtualService` and/or by sending requests as described above.
+Seventy percent of requests will now be handled by the candidate version; the remaining thirty percent by the the primary version.

 ## Promote candidate

 ```shell